angular-ui/bootstrap/src/typeahead/docs/readme.md

 * `typeahead-append-to-body` <i class="glyphicon glyphicon-eye-open"></i>
    _(Defaults: false)_ : Should the typeahead popup be appended to $body instead of the parent element?

-* `typeahead-append-to-element-id`
+* `typeahead-append-to`
-   _(Defaults: false)_ : Should the typeahead popup be appended to an element id instead of the parent element?
+   _(Defaults: null)_ : Should the typeahead popup be appended to an element instead of the parent element?

 * `typeahead-editable`
    _(Defaults: true)_ :